62 Powerful Blog Optimization SEO Tips

 Sensing a trend here?
 Yep, your paragraphs should be short as well.
 This is how we avoid the dreaded Wall of Text.

-Whether it’s a blog post or a transcript, break those paragraphs up.
+So, whether it’s a blog post, a transcript, or whatever – break those paragraphs up.
 1-3 to sentences per paragraph is fine.

 Remember – white space is your friend.

-Question: Why do some people use tiny little fonts on their blogs?
+Question: Why do people use tiny little fonts on their blogs?

 Is there some kind of award I’m not aware of for successfully reading 10 point text from 3 feet away?